jamesdonoh/mobile-applications/report.md

 In a normal requirements gathering process we might perform interviews or workshops with stakeholders or use questionnaires to elicit information.
 For the purposes of this project, functional and non-functional requirements will be identified primarily based on the background and domain research described above, along with the applicable Android design principles [@androiddesign].

+These requirements describe only a minimum viable product (MVP), in other words an acceptable version of the app that could be released and used to learn more about customer needs through testing and other research.
+Future iterations of the development cycle may add additional requirements based on user feedback and new business requirements.

 ### Functional

 Functional requirements define things that the product must do in order to be useful to the person using it [@robertson2012].
 For example, a weather application needs to be able to give information about the weather forecast for the next few days.
 Below is a table summarising the functional requirements that have been identified for this case study.